deldoc/irsol-camera/docs/physical-setup/README.md

 #### Camera network configuration

-A utility tool named `gevipconfig` (distributed with both `Baumer GAPI SDK` and `Baumer neoAPI`) facilitates the configuration of the IP and Subnet for the _Baumer_ camera.
+A utility tool named [`gevipconfig`](../../src/external/neoapi/tools/gevipconfig) (distributed with both `Baumer GAPI SDK` and `Baumer neoAPI`, but also available for convenience in this repository inside [this](../../src/external/neoapi/tools) folder) facilitates the configuration of the IP and Subnet for the _Baumer_ camera.
 A valid IP address has to be in the subnet of the network interface card, the device is connected to and has to be unique.

 It is possible to manually set and persist a _static_ IP address to the _Baumer_ camera following these steps:
-1. Verify the current camera IP configuration by running the `gevipconfig` tool (this is located in `tools/gevipconfig` in the `neoAPI` SDK):
+1. Verify the current camera IP configuration by running the `gevipconfig` tool:
    ```sh
    $> sudo ./gevipconfig